...a little bit about Vaseem Mohammed

 Diversification, fatherhood, changes in personal space, and the dynamics of political Islam have all affected his work, yet the previously mentioned elements and themes are all still ever present in different personas.

 The latest art which Vaseem has been doing is a change from his usual work.
 His palette and style resembles more of a Persian or Islamic miniature art but strips it down in isolating the subject matter(s) which he uses as a metaphor for an event or an emotion which he has experienced or been effected by.

 He draws on the idea of although things can look beautiful and hopeful, there is always an underlying message of a journey of struggle to achieve ones goal.

 The art tries to evoke ‘Hope out of adversity’, in an emotional or a physical struggle but at the end we turn to something more higher in a spiritual sense to find a balance in our lives.

 His paintings & sculpture have become more of a platform for a political expression (although sometimes not obvious), drawing from imagery of bombings, war and war torn cities which have all left their consequences, displacing and severing humanity.

 Vaseem lives in London where he works from his studio in Bow.
 He regularly exhibits & curates his work, undertakes commissions and is involved in various ongoing projects.

-Please contact Vaseem for further info, purchasing or to arrange a Viewing (by appointment).
+Please contact Vaseem for further info, purchasing or to arrange a Viewing at his studio (by appointment).